-Undoubtedly one of the best midfielders currently playing the game, N’Golo Kante is someone who will go down as one of Chelsea’s greatest ever signings.
+N’Golo Kante is one of the great midfielders of the modern era and a player who will go down as one of Chelsea’s greatest-ever signings.

 But he was not the only player to arrive at the club that summer.
 We take a look at the seven other faces that joined the Blues in the same window as Kante and how they fared.